 What Is the Biggest Walleye Ever Caught?

-While walleye of 35 or more inches and 25 or more pounds have reportedly been caught, almost all of those mostrous fish were caught with nets, not with a rod and reel!
+While a few walleye of 35 or more inches and around 25 pounds have reportedly been caught, almost all of those monstrous fish were caught with nets, not with a rod and reel!

 Those ancient creatures must be very intelligent beings, and it’s probably very difficult, or even impossible, to catch them with a lure or bait!

-But a few highly skilled anglers have, nonetheless, managed to catch some huge eyes over the years!
+But a few highly skilled anglers have managed to catch some huge eyes over the years!